clearlinux/clear-linux-documentation/source/ac-ovs-dpdk.rst

 Introduction
 ============

-OpenvSwitch project using DPDK support gets an important network performance, an easy way for understanding the magnitude of this increment is to compare to another software solution and even compare with itself without using DPDK support, this document describes the "HOWTO" about a simple use case (figure 1.0) where one virtual machine sends 1 million of HTTP requests to another virtual machine using Linux bridges, OpenvSwitch bridges and of course OpenvSwitch-DPDK bridges as a network link.
+Using *DPDK* support on **OpenvSwitch project**, gets an important network performance, an easy way for understanding the magnitude of this increment is to compare to another software solution and even compare with itself without using DPDK support, this document describes the "HOWTO" about a simple use case (:ref:`f1ovs`) where one virtual machine sends 1 million of HTTP requests to another virtual machine using Linux bridges, OpenvSwitch bridges and of course OpenvSwitch-DPDK bridges as a network link.

+.. _f1ovs:

 .. figure:: _static/images/use_case.png

-    figure 1.0 Basic virtual network environment.
+    Figure 1: Basic virtual network environment.

 **Requirements:**